 16. The AUSF sends EAP-Request/EAP-TLS message with change_cipher_spec and server_finished to the SEAF in the Nausf_UEAuthentication_Authenticate Response.

 17. The SEAF forwards EAP-Request/EAP-TLS message from step 16 to the UE with Authentication Request message.
-This message also includes the ngKSI and the ABBA parameter.
+This message also includes the ngKSI and the ABBA parameters.
 The SEAF shall set the ABBA parameter as defined in Annex A.7.1.

 18. The UE sends an empty EAP-TLS message to the SEAF in Authentication Response message.